iiasa/message_ix/doc/source/prereqs.rst

    For Python, `Dive Into Python <https://diveinto.org/python3/table-of-contents.html>`_ is one beginner resource.
    Many free and paid online courses are available.

+5. Understand the concept of a software package, software release, version number (in particular the concept of `semantic versioning <https://semver.org>`_), deprecation.

+   See :ref:`releases` for specific practices used for :mod:`message_ix`.

-5. Use the `Anaconda Navigator <https://docs.anaconda.com/anaconda/navigator/>`_ graphical interface or the ``conda`` command-line interface (`documentation <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-pkgs.html#installing-packages>`__) to install, uninstall, upgrade, and check the versions of Python packages.
+6. Use the `Anaconda Navigator <https://docs.anaconda.com/anaconda/navigator/>`_ graphical interface or the ``conda`` command-line interface (`documentation <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-pkgs.html#installing-packages>`__) to install, uninstall, upgrade, and check the versions of Python packages.
    Understand the concept of `conda environments <https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/environments.html>`_; create, activate, switch, and remove environments.

-6. Understand or learn the basic functionality of Python data science packages, including pandas.
+7. Understand or learn the basic functionality of Python data science packages, including pandas.

    - `Introductory tutorials <https://pandas.pydata.org/docs/getting_started/index.html#intro-to-pandas>`__ for pandas.

-7. Use a Jupyter notebook to run Python or R code, including: start the notebook server; open, restart, and close notebooks; create and edit cells.
+8. Use a Jupyter notebook to run Python or R code, including: start the notebook server; open, restart, and close notebooks; create and edit cells.

    - `Jupyter notebook <https://jupyter-notebook.readthedocs.io/en/stable/notebook.html>`_ official documentation.
    - Video introductions to the notebook.